 Frailty in Aging Adults: Screening and Management Approaches

-Course Description:In this course, you’ll explain the condition of frailty; discuss how to screen for frailty; and describe management options, including nutrition-related approaches.
+Course Description:In this course, Jeremy Walston, MD, and Suzette L Pereira, PhD will explain the condition of frailty and its risk factors; discuss how to screen for frailty and current guidelines; and describe management options for frailty, including nutrition-related approaches.
 Originally presented as a live webinar in collaboration with the International Council on Active Aging (ICAA) and Aging in Motion, on September 9, 2020.

 - Run Time: 55

 Course Instructor Bio(s)